Colonial Filings

 2. Foreign Firms: Companies based outside the U.S. that have issued securities in the country must file a Form 20-F for their annual report.
 They may optionally file a Form 6-K for quarterly updates, though this is not compulsory as it is for U.S. companies.

-3. Smaller Reporting Companies: These firms have less than $250 million in public float, or under $100 million in annual revenue and either no public float or a public float below $700 million.
+3. Smaller Reporting Companies: These firms have less than $250 million in public float, or under $100 million in annual revenue, and either no public float or a public float below $700 million.
 They’re also obliged to file quarterly (10-Q) and annual (10-K) reports, although they may provide less comprehensive information compared to larger public firms.

 4. Emerging Growth Companies (EGCs): Companies classified as EGCs (typically those with total annual gross revenues less than $1.07 billion during their most recently completed fiscal year) must also file these reports, although they may have reduced reporting requirements for their initial filing and in subsequent periodic reports.